jdecaron/c19coalition/_organizations/project-n95.md

 ---
 layout: organization
 name: Project N95
-description: Project N95 is focused on delivering medical equipment into the hands of healthcare providers as quickly as possibly by serving as the nation's medical clearinghouse for hospital and healthcare requests and suppliers who are able to provide medical equipment, including ventilators.
-  They’re working with FEMA, governments, and hospitals and healthcare networks to determine where demand is and where it is most urgent.
+description: Project N95 is the National Clearinghouse for sourcing critical and personal protective equipment (PPE).
+They help protect the frontline workers by matching their organization’s procurement teams with vetted products and suppliers.
 type:
   - connect-demand-with-supply
 structure: volunteer